ABOUT THE AUTHOR

 1980s

-Road Trips, Roots, and Big Trees
+Road Trips, Roots and Big Trees

 The '80s were all about family.
 We spent countless weekends making the six-hour drive back and forth to Montreal to visit relatives.
 Time with my grandparents was priceless—especially the hours I spent climbing the tree in their backyard, a place that felt like my own personal fortress.
 Those moments rooted me.
 I also made strong friendships at school—bonds that, remarkably, have stood the test of time and are still part of my life today.